zengxiong111/zengxiong.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year Ph.D. student in UMich EECS department since Fall 2021.
+I'm a fourth-year Ph.D. student in UMich ECE department since Fall 2021.
 I'm advised by Prof. <a href="https://web.eecs.umich.edu/~necmiye/" target="_blank">Necmiye Ozay</a>.

 Unlike ChatGPT, for the physical world with **continuous** state space, **infinitesimal error** can lead to catastrophic failures in **stability and safety**, while learning for infinitesimal error might be **arbitrarily hard**.